TanakAiko/authAPI/README.md

 ## ToDo list
-- Have to handle the not allowed methode ✅
+- Have to handle the not allowed methode ❌
 - test a register with the same email and nickname ✅
-- Hanve to make a script for the download of the dependencies
+- Hanve to make a script for the download of the dependencies ❌ (maybe the docker compose will handle it)
 -

 ## Testing
-- ### register
+### register
+- #### request
+Execute the following command :
 ```
 curl -X POST http://localhost:8080/ -d '{
   "action":"register",